Carolyn Larabell

-Carolyn Larabell is an American scientist that led the first construction and commissioning of a soft x-ray microscope to be used for biological imaging Her research primarily focuses on X-ray microtomography, a technology that allows for a 3D visualization of different cells.
+Carolyn Larabell is an American scientist who led the first construction and commissioning of a soft x-ray microscope to be used for biological imaging.
+Her research primarily focuses on X-ray microtomography, a technology that allows for a 3D visualization of different cells.
 Larabell is a joint anatomy professor at the University of California, San Francisco and both the founder and director of the National Center for X-ray Tomography.

 Education and career

 Larabell received her MS in Zoology and her PhD in Cell Biology from Arizona State University in 1998.
 Continuing her studies, Larabell performed postdoctoral research in neurobiology at Stanford University, eventually transferring into the department of Biochemistry and Biophysics at the University of California, Davis where she began working with electron microscopy.

 Since 1997, Larabell has been at the Lawrence Berkeley National Laboratory, where her research efforts center around developing soft x-ray tomography and other novel imaging techniques.
 Larabell became the Advanced Light Source Professor at Lawrence Berkeley National Laboratory in 1999, and was appointed as a joint professor in the Department of Anatomy at University of California, San Francisco School of Medicine.
 Additionally, Larabell is a senior faculty scientist and member of the Molecular Biophysics and Integrated Bioimaging Division (MBIB) management team, serving as the senior advisor to the Division Director.

 Larabell is both the founder and director of the National Center for X-ray Tomography (NCXT) at Lawrence Berkeley National Laboratory, established in 2004.
 NCXT aims to visualize cells through soft x-ray tomography and helps to develop additional imaging technologies in order to fuel biomedical research.
 One of Larabell and the NXCT staff's major developments includes the Beamline 2.1 (XM-2), noted as the first ever soft x-ray microscope to be built.
 Other work of NXCT through this technology includes recent identification of a pathway that can clear misfolded proteins from cells, potentially being a future source of therapy for Alzheimer, Parkinson, and Huntington diseases.

 Being the principal investigator for the soft x-ray tomography project, Larabell describes x-ray microscopy as the bridge between light microscopy and electron microscopy.
 These particular microscopes can potentially allow for “cat scans” of biological cells and provide a new understanding of human diseases at a molecular level.